googlecodelabs/headless-commerce-demo/README.md

 Commercetools has an existing sample dataset for their example Sunrise Store.
 We will be providing our own data but using the data import process Commercetools built to import our custom data into our Merchant Center.

-Run the following commands to clone the sunrise data repo and copy our sample data over.
+From the root directory, run the following commands to clone the sunrise data repo and copy our sample data over

 ```bash
 git clone https://github.com/commercetools/commercetools-sunrise-data.git